Morgan Stanley slashes price target on Marvell Technology Inc. [MRVL] – find out why.

 Morgan Stanley have made an estimate for Marvell Technology Inc. shares, keeping their opinion on the stock as Equal-Weight, with their previous recommendation back on June 16, 2023.

-Marvell Technology Inc. [MRVL] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.85.
-With this latest performance, MRVL shares gained by 40.22% in over the last four-week period, additionally plugging by 43.31% over the last 6 months – not to mention a rise of 24.23% in the past year of trading.
+Marvell Technology Inc. [MRVL] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -6.79.
+With this latest performance, MRVL shares gained by 24.10% in over the last four-week period, additionally plugging by 52.92% over the last 6 months – not to mention a rise of 24.64% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Marvell Technology Inc. [MRVL] shares currently have an operating margin of +6.07 and a Gross Margin at +50.47.
 Marvell Technology Inc.’s Net Margin is presently recorded at -2.76.